1998 Cypriot presidential election

 Presidential elections were held in Cyprus on 8 February 1998, with a second round on 15 February.
-The result was a victory for Glafcos Clerides of the Democratic Rally after he finished as runner-up behind George Iacovou (who was supported by AKEL and the Democratic Party) in the first round.
+The result was a victory for Glafcos Clerides of the Democratic Rally after he finished as runner-up behind Georgios Iacovou (who was supported by AKEL and the Democratic Party) in the first round.
 Voter turnout was 92% in the first round and 93% in the second.